jlizier/jidt/trunk/readme-template.txt

 Documentation
 =============

+A research paper describing the toolkit is included in the top level directory -- "InfoDynamicsToolkit.pdf".

 Javadocs for the toolkit are included in the full distribution at javadocs.
 They can also be generated using "ant javadocs" (useful if you are on an SVN view).
 Further, they will soon be posted on the web.

-A research paper describing the toolkit and its use is in preparation and will be included in the distribution in future.

 Further documentation is provided by the Usage examples below.